Longhead catshark

 The longhead catshark or smoothbelly catshark (Apristurus longicephalus) is a species of shark, family Pentanchidae, the deepwater catsharks.
 This shark has a patchy distribution in the Indo-Pacific from Mozambique to southern Japan to northern Australia.
 It is found in water between 500 and 1140 m deep.
-This species grows to 59 cm long and is characterized by its extremely long and narrow snout, short abdomen, and long anal and caudal fins.
+This species grows to 59 cm long, and is characterized by its extremely long and narrow snout, short abdomen, and long anal and caudal fins.
 In addition, a large area of the anterior ventral portion of its body lacks dermal denticles.
-The longhead catshark is oviparous and the only known cartilaginous fish that is normally hermaphroditic, with the majority of individuals having both the functional reproductive organs of one sex and the undeveloped reproductive organs of the opposite sex.
+The longhead catshark is oviparous.
+It is the only known cartilaginous fish that is normally hermaphroditic, with the majority of individuals having both the functional reproductive organs of one sex and the undeveloped reproductive organs of the opposite sex.

 Taxonomy and phylogeny

 The first known specimen of the longhead catshark was captured in Tosa Bay, Kōchi Prefecture, Japan, on May 12, 1972.
 The 38-cm-long specimen was initially thought to be an immature male, but has since been identified as a functionally female hermaphrodite.
 The new species was described by Kazuhiro Nakaya in a 1975 volume of the scientific journal Memoirs of the Faculty of Fisheries, Hokkaido University.
 In 1999, Nakaya and Sato grouped this species with the similarly long-snouted longfin catshark (A. herklotsi) in the A. longicephalus species group.